Statement of cash flows

 OPA transfers

-Transfers of the PGPA Act section 74 (s74) receipts to the OPA are reported as operating cash flows.
+Transfers of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) section 74 (s74) receipts to the OPA are reported as operating cash flows.

 When s74 receipts are transferred to the OPA, and subsequently redrawn the transfers are reported separately as operating cash outflows and inflows (not netted off).
 This is the same treatment required for amounts credited and debited to a special account.